-- A. The Purchasing Agent will receive sealed Proposals for the work as herein set forth at the place and until the time as stated in the "Information for Bidders", a copy of which is bound herewith in theses specifications.
-No public bid opening will be held. - B. Proposals shall be for a lump-sum General Contract for the entire Work of the Project based on unit prices and bid quantities as provided in the Form of Proposal. - C. Proposals shall be submitted in duplicate on forms furnished with the Bidding documents.
-The forms must be fully filled out in ink or typewritten with the signature in longhand, and the completed forms shall be without alterations, interlineations, or erasures.
-Forms shall contain no recapitulations of the work to be done.
-Each proposal shall be delivered in an opaque sealed envelope, marked "PROPOSAL" AND SHALL BEAR THE NAME OF THE PROJECT AND THE NAME OF THE BIDDER.
-Proposals submitted by telephone or telegraph will not be accepted.
-Modifications by telephone or telegraph to previously submitted proposals will not be accepted. - D. (revised 5-29-2009) All base bids must be conforming to the detailed specifications and drawings provided by the University, including any Addenda issued.
+- B. Proposals shall be for a lump-sum General Contract for the entire work of the Project as provided in the Form of Proposal. - C. Proposals shall be submitted by electronic submission on forms furnished with the Bidding documents.
+The link for bid submission will be posted with the bid details at http://go.wayne.edu/bids beginning June 18, 2024.
+The forms must be completed in its entirety and must be signed, and the completed forms shall be without alterations, interlineations, or erasures.
+Forms shall contain no recapitulations of the work to be done. - D. All base bids must be conforming to the detailed specifications and drawings provided by the University, including any Addenda issued.
 Voluntary Alternates will only be considered if the Contractor has also submitted a conforming base bid.
 Any stipulation of voluntary alternates or qualifications contrary to the Contract requirements made by the Bidder in or accompanying his proposal as a condition for the acceptance of the Contract will not be considered in the award of the Contract and will cause the rejection of the entire Proposal. - E. The competency and responsibility of Bidders will be considered in making the award.
-The Owner does not obligate himself to accept the lowest or any other bids.
-The Owner reserves the right to reject any and all bids and to waive any informalities in the Proposals.
+The University is not obligated to accept the lowest or any other bids.
+The University reserves the right to reject any and all bids and to waive any informalities in the Proposals.

-2. PROPOSAL GUARANTEE (revised 3-22-2012)
+2. PROPOSAL GUARANTEE

-A. A certified check or bank draft payable to the Owner, or satisfactory Bid Bond executed by the Bidder and Surety Company, in an amount equal to not less than five percent (5%) of the maximum proposal amount shall be submitted with each Proposal, which amount may be forfeited to the Board of

-Governors, Wayne State University, if the successful Bidder refuses to enter into a Contract within ninety (90) days from receipt of Proposals.
+- A. A satisfactory Bid Bond executed by the Bidder and Surety Company, in an amount equal to not less than five percent (5%) of the maximum proposal amount shall be submitted with each Proposal, which amount may be forfeited to the Board of Governors, Wayne State University, if the successful Bidder refuses to enter into a Contract within ninety (90) days from receipt of Proposals. - B. Bond must be issued by a Surety Company with an A or A- rating as denoted in the AM Best Key Rating Guide.

-- B. Bond must be issued by a Surety Company with an "A rating as denoted in the AM Best Key Rating Guide" - C. The bid deposit of all bidders except the lowest three will be returned within three (3) days after the bids are opened.
-After the formal Contract and bonds are approved, the bid deposit will be returned to the lowest three bidders, except when forfeited. - D. Bid bonds shall be accompanied by a Power of Attorney authorizing the signer of the bond to do so on behalf of the Surety Company. - E. Withdrawal of Proposals is prohibited for a period of ninety (90) days after the actual date of opening thereof.
+- C. Bid bonds shall be accompanied by a Power of Attorney authorizing the signer of the bond to do so on behalf of the Surety Company. - D. Withdrawal of Proposals is prohibited for a period of ninety (90) days after the actual date of opening thereof.

-3. CONTRACT SECURITY (revised 3-22-2012)
+3. CONTRACT SECURITY

-- A. The successful Bidder will be required to furnish a Performance Bond and Labor and Material Payment bond in an amount equal to 100% of the contract award amount, and include such cost in the Proposal, complying with the laws of the State of Michigan.
-The graduated formula no longer applies. - B. Performance Bond and Labor and Material Payment Bond shall be from a surety company acceptable to the Owner and made payable as follows: - (1) A bond for 100% of the contract award amount to the Board of Governors of Wayne State University, and guaranteeing the payment of all subcontractors and all indebtedness incurred for labor, materials, or any cause whatsoever on account of the Contractor in accordance with the laws of the State of Michigan relating to such bonds. - (2) A bond for 100% of the contract award amount to the Board of Governors of Wayne State University to guarantee and insure the completion of work according to the Contract. - C. The only acceptable Performance Bond shall be the AIA A312 2010. - D. Bond must be issued by a Surety Company with an "A rating as denoted in the AM Best Key Rating Guide".
+- A. The successful Bidder will be required to furnish a Performance Bond and Labor and Material Payment bond in an amount equal to 100% of the contract award amount, and include such cost in the Proposal, complying with University policy and the laws of the State of Michigan. - B. Performance Bond and Labor and Material Payment Bond shall be from a surety company acceptable to the Owner and made payable as follows: - (1) A bond for 100% of the contract award amount to the Board of Governors of Wayne State University, and guaranteeing the payment of all subcontractors and all indebtedness incurred for labor, materials, or any cause whatsoever on account of the Contractor in accordance with University policy and the laws of the State of Michigan relating to such bonds. - (2) A bond for 100% of the contract award amount to the Board of Governors of Wayne State University to guarantee and insure the completion of work according to the Contract. - C. The only acceptable Performance Bond shall be the AIA A312 2010. - D. Bond must be issued by a Surety Company with an A or A- rating as denoted in the AM Best Key Rating Guide.